delak101/Github-User-Activity/Readme.md

 # GitHub User Activity

-This is a C# console application that fetches and displays the recent activity of a GitHub user using the GitHub API.
+[GitHub User Activity](https://github.com/delak101/Github-User-Activity) is a C# console application that fetches and displays the recent activity of a GitHub user using the GitHub API.

 ## Prerequisites